dotnet/docs-maui/docs/ios/deployment/overview.md

 ## Validate package settings

 Every iOS app specifies a unique package identifier and a version.
-These identifiers are generally set in your project file, from where they are copied to your *Info.plist* file that's located in your project folder at _.\\Platforms\\iOS\\Info.plist_.
+These identifiers are generally set in your project file, from where they are copied to your *Info.plist* file that's located in your project folder at _Platforms\\iOS\\Info.plist_.

 Your project file must declare `<ApplicationId>` and `ApplicationVersion` within a `<PropertyGroup>` node.
 These items should have been generated for you when the project was created.
 Just validate that they exist and are set to valid values: